c-wrenn/Scheduling-system/README.md

 # Scheduling-system
-This is a scheduling system intended for workers

 ## Description

-This is a scheduling system intended for workers
+This is a scheduling system intended for organizing work schedules.

 ## Table of Contents